Condenser tumble dryers

 Condenser tumble dryers tend to be less expensive than dryers with heat pumps, but not as cheap as vented dryers.We've found you can get a good condenser dryer for less than £300.

 The pricier condenser dryers tend to have more features.
-Look out for a child lock to keep your settings from being tampered with, digital displays that countdown to the end of your program, a light in the drum to help with unloading.
+Look out for a child lock to keep your settings from being tampered with, digital displays that countdown to the end of your program, or a light in the drum to help with unloading.

 We've pulled out our top picks below from all the condenser tumble dryers we've tested.